mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 - [@ISO80000] (part 13) provides _traffic intensity_ quantity that is measured in erlangs but not in the unit one, which also implies that it should be introduced as a base quantity with its own dimension.

-## Quantity type
+## Quantity kind & type

-Dimension is not enough to describe a quantity.
-This is why [@ISO80000] provides hundreds of named quantity types.
-It turns out that there are many more quantity types in the ISQ than the named units in the [@SI].
+Dimension alone is insufficient to describe a quantity. [@ISO80000] provides hundreds of named quantity types—much more than the named units in [@SI].

-[@ISO80000] also defines the term **kind of quantity** as an aspect common to mutually comparable quantities.
-It explicitly says that two or more quantities cannot be added or subtracted unless they belong to the same category of mutually comparable quantities.
+[@ISO80000] defines **kind of quantity** as an aspect common to mutually comparable quantities.
+Two or more quantities cannot be added or subtracted unless they belong to the same category of mutually comparable quantities.

 Quantities might be:

 - of different dimensions (e.g., _length_, _time_, _speed_, _power_),
-- of the same dimension but of a different kind (e.g., _work_ vs. _torque_, _frequency_ vs. _activity_,
+- of the same dimension but different kind (e.g., _work_ vs. _torque_, _frequency_ vs. _activity_,
    _area_ vs. _fuel consumption_),
 - of the same dimension and kind but still distinct (e.g., _radius_ vs. _width_ vs. _height_ or _potential energy_ vs. _kinetic energy_ vs. _thermodynamic energy_).

-Additionally, ISO explicitly specifies a quantity of dimension one, which is commonly known as a dimensionless quantity.
-It is a quantity for which all the exponents of the factors corresponding to the base quantities in its quantity dimension are zero.
-Typically, they represent ratios of two quantities of the same dimension or counts of things.
+ISO specifies **quantities of dimension one** (dimensionless quantities) where all exponents of base quantities are zero.
+These typically represent ratios of quantities of the same dimension or counts.

 ## Quantity reference

-[@ISO80000] defines a quantity as:

-> property of a phenomenon, body, or substance, where the property has a magnitude that can be
-> expressed as a number and a reference.
->
-> NOTE 2 A reference can be a measurement unit, a measurement
-> procedure, a reference material, or a combination of such.

-The term "reference" is repeated several times in that ISO specification.
-For example:

-- quantity value is defined as:

-    > Number and reference together expressing magnitude of a quantity.
+[@ISO80000] defines quantity value as number and reference together expressing magnitude of a quantity, where the reference can be a measurement unit, measurement procedure, reference material, or combination thereof.

-- numerical quantity value is defined as:

-    > Number in the expression of a quantity value, other than any number serving as the reference

-We realize that the term "reference" might be overloaded in the C++ domain.
-However, preserving the official metrology terminology here is still worth trying.

-Measurement units are designated by conventionally assigned names and symbols.

-Measurement units of quantities of the same quantity dimension may be designated by the same name and symbol even when the quantities are not of the same kind.
-For example, joule per kelvin and J/K are, respectively, the name and symbol of both a measurement unit of _heat capacity_ and a measurement unit of _entropy_, which are generally considered to not be quantities of the same kind.
+Measurement units are designated by assigned names and symbols.
+Units of quantities with the same dimension may share names and symbols even when quantities differ in kind (e.g., joule per kelvin for both _heat capacity_ and _entropy_).
+However, some units are restricted to specific kinds (e.g., hertz for _frequency_, becquerel for _radioactive activity_, both equivalent to 1/s).

-However, in some cases, special measurement unit names are restricted to be used with quantities of specific kind only.
-For example, the measurement unit 'second to the power minus one' (1/s) is called hertz (Hz) when used for _frequencies_ and becquerel (Bq) when used for _activities of radionuclides_.

-Measurement units of quantities of dimension one are numbers.
-In some cases, these measurement units are given special names, e.g., radian, steradian, and decibel, or are expressed by quotients such as millimole per mole equal to $10^{−3}$ and microgram per kilogram equal to $10^{−9}$.
+Dimensionless quantities have units that are numbers, sometimes with special names (radian, steradian, decibel) or expressed as ratios (millimole per mole: $10^{−3}$, microgram per kilogram: $10^{−9}$).

 ## Quantity

-As stated above, [@ISO80000] defines a quantity as:

-> property of a phenomenon, body, or substance, where the property has a magnitude that can be
-> expressed as a number and a reference.
+[@ISO80000] defines a quantity as "property of a phenomenon, body, or substance, where the property has a magnitude that can be expressed as a number and a reference."

-The above means that a quantity abstraction should store a runtime value representing the quantity numerical value and a reference that might be represented as a unit.
-It is a common practice to embed a reference into the C++ type expressing the quantity so it does not occupy a space/storage at runtime.
+This means a quantity abstraction should store a numerical value and a reference (typically a unit).
+Common practice embeds the reference into the C++ type to avoid runtime storage overhead.

 It is also worth mentioning here that the distinction between a quantity and a quantity type is not clearly defined in [@ISO80000]. [@ISO80000] even explicitly states: